jponc/github-react/README.md

 13. Display different badges
 14. Extracted useQuery to a hook and move querying logic to ListScreen
 15. Added progress bar
+16. Added basic tests to components
+17. Added error handling when the user exceeded the rate limit